jeanhoyos/frogs_robot_module/README.md

 <name>module_robot_arm</name>
 ```

-In addition you need to change the frogs_msgs statement to the one you selected for your _msgs folder
+In addition you also need to change the 'frogs_msgs' statement.

-The last step is to adapt the launch file.
+The next step is to adapt the launch file.
 Go in the launch folder and open the launch file.

 - Change the following line